Mental Health Court

-The MHC Court Team meets before each court date to conduct staffings on current cases and new referrals.
+- The MHC Team meets before each court date to share information and make collaborative decisions regarding current cases and new referrals.

 IF YOU HAVE QUESTIONS OR WOULD LIKE TO MAKE A REFERRAL TO THE SNOHOMISH COUNTY MENTAL HEALTH COURT PROGRAM, YOU CAN EMAIL THE MHC COORDINATOR AT SHAMORA.BEARWOOD@SNOCO.ORG OR CONTACT THE DEFENSE ATTORNEY ASSIGNED TO THE CASE.